 All Federal Financial Aid Direct or Plus loan borrowers at the School of Medical Imaging are required to complete exit counseling.
 This counseling is completed in two stages.
 Stage one is completed shortly before graduating on-line at https://studentloans.gov/myDirectLoan/index.action

 Stage 2 of the exit counseling will occur after completion of stage 1 and will include:

-- Meeting with Financial Aid Coordinator at which time the student may address questions or concerns regarding loan repayment, consolidation, debt management strategies, and tax benefits, forbearance, deferment and cancellation options, as well as to provide the students with NSLDS information, rights and responsibilities and collect updated contact information.
+- Meeting with Financial Aid Director at which time the student may address questions or concerns regarding loan repayment, consolidation, debt management strategies, and tax benefits, forbearance, deferment and cancellation options, as well as to provide the students with NSLDS information, rights and responsibilities and collect updated contact information.

 Clock/credit-hour conversions in determining program eligibility for Federal Student Aid (FSA) As defined by the federal government, an undergraduate educational program in credit hours that is considered a Gainful Employment (GE) program must use a conversion formula developed by the Department of Education (DOE).
 This formula will determine the number of credit hours eligible for FSA purposes.
 Credits approved by state and accrediting agencies are not necessarily the same number of credits for FSA purposes.
 For FSA purposes, the number of credits in the program will be those determined by the conversion formula

 Number of clock hours in the credit-hour program: 37.5

 The Bon Secours St. Mary’s Hospital School of Medical Imaging accrediting agency, JRCERT, approved 70 credit hours; in applying the formula above, 69 credits hours are approved for FSA purposes.

 Bon Secours St. Mary's Hospital School of Medical Imaging